AR Turnover as an Early Warning Signal

 | <5 | Extended collection cycles |

-Days Sales Outstanding converts turnover into a time-based metric: the average days to collect payment.
-While turnover measures velocity, or how frequently receivables convert.
-DSO reflects therealized delay already embedded in your AR balance.
-It's a lagging indicator of behavior that turnover often signals earlier.
+The DSO calculator above turns turnover into a time-based metric: the average days it takes to collect payment.
+Turnover measures speed (how often receivables convert).
+Days Sales Outstanding shows the delay already built into your AR balance.
+It is a lagging sign of behavior that turnover often flags earlier.

 Formula

-If your calculated DSO is 51 days but payment terms are Net 30, the average customer is paying approximately 21 days beyond terms.
-This gap, the difference between policy and behavior is where collection risk accumulates.
+If your DSO is 51 days but your terms are Net 30, the average customer is paying about 21 days late.
+That gap between your policy and real behavior is where collection risk builds up.

-These ranges reflect broad industry norms.
-Your specific benchmarks will depend on credit model, billing cycles, customer concentration, and payment terms structure.
+These ranges show broad industry norms.
+Your own benchmarks will depend on your credit model, billing cycles, customer mix, and payment terms.
 Use them as reference points, not targets.